moj-analytical-services/writing_functions_in_r/README.md

 introduce new concepts that are not the focus of this course.
-It is not required that you have prior knowledge of these concepts, as they are included only to demonstrate possible uses for functions when undertaking typical programming tasks in DASD.
+It is not required that you have prior knowledge of these concepts, as they are included only to demonstrate possible uses for functions when undertaking typical programming tasks in Data & Analysis.
 One of the purposes of the examples is to provide a resource that can be referred back to in the future.

 ## What is a function?